Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: The canonical holomorphic -cocyle

 where $\al_i \in M$ and where $\delta^1(C) (g,h) = C_{gh} - C_g\big|_h - C_h$ and $(A \cup B) (g,h) = A_g|_h \otimes B_h$ are the coboundary and cup product for $\Gamma$-cochains (see \S\ref{sectGroupCohomReminders}, \S\ref{sectCupproducts}).

-\begin{caveat} A cocycle $C$, viewed as a series of higher period polynomials $(\ref{Smap})$ is completely determined by the shuffle equation $(\ref{phishuffle})$, together with the equations $(\ref{phiMassey})$ evaluated at the pairs $(S,S)$, $(T, S)$, $(U,U^2)$ by lemma \ref{lem3eq}.
-They are unobstructed in the sense that they can be solved recursively in the length: the $C[\al_1]$ are ordinary abelian cocyles, and so on.
+\begin{caveat} The conditions for $C$, viewed as a series of polynomials $(\ref{Smap})$, to be a cocycle are equivalent to the shuffle equation $(\ref{phishuffle})$, together with the equations $(\ref{phiMassey})$ evaluated at the pairs $(S,S)$, $(T, S)$, $(U,U^2)$ by lemma \ref{lem3eq}.
+They are unobstructed in the sense that they can be solved recursively in the length: the $C_{\al_1}$ are ordinary abelian cocyles, and so on.
 This is because $\Gamma$ has cohomological dimension 1.

 However, we will need to constrain the value of $C_T$ which leads to non-trivial obstructions to solving $(\ref{phiMassey})$.
 These obstructions are the object of study of \S\ref{sectTranference}.

 \end{caveat}